aogilvie/aogilvie.github.com/_posts/2013-09-04-updating-a-project-to-cordova-3.0.md

 # Updating a Project to Cordova 3.0
 ------

+### Part 1 - iOS

 This is a quick tutorial on creating a Cordova 3.0 project without CLI.
-It might be that you are upgrading an existing bulky project and the thought of starting again…
+It might be that you are upgrading an existing bulky project or whatever.
+Currently if you want to use Cordova 3.0 or any CLI you have to a make new project from scratch (using CLI)…

 ![image](/images/noo.jpg)

-However, get your project upto Cordova 3.0 then adding plugins or updating plugins is as easy as…

-	cordova plugin add < URL || pathToDirectory >
+However, this tutorial will show you how to make or update to Cordova 3.0.

 ![image](/images/ooo.gif)

-Here is a quick step-by-step starting with a completely empty project.
-Let's do iOS first. **For Android** see part 2 (link coming soon…).
+Here is a quick step-by-step starting with a completely empty project (check what you need to change for your existing project).
+Let's do iOS first. **For Android** [see part 2](/blog/2013/09/04/updating-a-project-to-cordova-3.0-part2.html).

 # iOS